 I started eating a paleo diet in 2013 and experienced immediate improvements to my overall health.
 As a former vegetarian, it was an eye-opening experience.
 Wanting to understand more, I set about gathering as much information as I could from books, podcasts, and health-related blogs.

-Over the past six years I’ve lost 25 pounds of belly fat, gained lean muscle, and reversed what I now realize was an advancing case of insulin resistance.
+Over the past seven years I’ve lost 25 pounds of belly fat, gained lean muscle, and reversed what I now realize was an advancing case of insulin resistance.

 As a longtime student of the spiritual path, I’ve had to do some soul searching to reconcile a meat-inclusive diet with the religious vegetarianism that I’d been steeped in.
 That process itself is a long story and perhaps the subject of a future blog post.